Author

 Before automating the shrinkage or expansion of your storage resources, we conduct a free-of-cost Lucidity Storage Audit to gain a profound understanding of your disk health, focusing on overall disk spend, disk downtime risks, and disk wastage.

 With Lucidity Storage Audit, clients are provided with a seamless and user-friendly experience for creating and validating their own business cases in an easy-to-use manner.
-Our storage audit can be conducted in just a few clicks, providing clients with valuable insights into their storage utilization and optimizing their cloud resources.

 Once we help you figure out the reasons behind overprovisioning and excessive spending, which could be due to underutilized or idle resources, we install EBS Auto-scaler, which automates shrinkage and expands the storage resources based on the requirement.